What is melanoma?

 In those with more advanced primary disease, follow-up may include:

-Tests are not worthwhile for patients with stage 1 or 2 melanoma unless there are signs or symptoms of disease recurrence or metastasis.
-No tests are necessary for healthy patients who have remained well for 5 years or longer after removal of their melanoma.
+Most tests are not worthwhile for patients with stage 1 or 2 melanoma unless there are signs or symptoms of disease recurrence or metastasis.
+No tests are necessary for healthy patients who have remained well for five years or longer after the removal of their melanoma.

-Melanoma in situ is cured by excision because it has no potential to spread round the body.
+Melanoma in situ is cured by excision because it has no potential to spread around the body.

-The risk of spread and ultimate death from invasive melanoma depends on several factors, but the main one is the Breslow thickness of the melanoma at the time it was surgically removed.
+The risk of spread and ultimate death from invasive melanoma depends on several factors, including anatomic location, pathologic factors, and mutation status.
+However, the main factor is the Breslow thickness of the melanoma at the time it was surgically removed.

-Metastases are rare for melanomas < 0.75 mm and the risk for tumours 0.75–1 mm thick is about 5%.
+Metastases are rare for melanomas < 0.75 mm in size, and the risk associated with tumours 0.75–1 mm thick is about 5%.
 The risk steadily increases with thickness so that melanomas > 4 mm have a risk of metastasis of about 40%.